-Of the 30 rose varieties in my garden, three are French mesdames – Mme Isaac Pereire, Mme Hardy and Mme Alfred Carriére.
+Of nearly 50 rose varieties in my garden, three are French mesdames – Mme Isaac Pereire, Mme Hardy and Mme Alfred Carriére.

 These French roses all offer a strong perfume, but to Mme Pereire is also attached a faint whiff of scandal.

-Mme Hardy was the wife of Jules-Alexandre Hardy.
-He was the Superintendent of the famed Jardin du Luxembourg in Paris and a widely-respected expert on trees (the pear, Beurré Hardy is named after him).
-He bred roses in his spare time, producing this, his most famous, in 1832 – probably the result of crossing a Damask rose with a Centifolia.
-He named it after his wife, Marie-Thérése Pezard.
+Mme Hardy was Marie-Thérése Pezard, the wife (and cousin) of Jules-Alexandre Hardy.
+He was the Superintendent of the famed Jardin du Luxembourg in Paris for 42 years and a widely-respected expert on trees (the pear, Beurré Hardy is named after him).
+He also bred over 200 roses producing this, his most famous, in 1832 – probably the result of crossing a Damask rose with a Centifolia.

 Mme Hardy rose in bloom